rustybird/qubes-app-split-browser/README.md

 ## Notes

-- Multiple Split Browser instances (e.g. one with Tor Browser's Security Level set to Standard and another set to Safest) can run in parallel, even from the same persistent VM.
+- Multiple Split Browser instances (e.g. one with Tor Browser's Security Level set to Standard and another set to Safest) can run in parallel, even from the same persistent qube.
 This won't corrupt the bookmark and login collections.

-- If you're starting Split Browser through its application launcher shortcuts, any diagnostic messages go into the syslog of the persistent VM:
+- If you're starting Split Browser through its application launcher shortcuts, any diagnostic messages go into the syslog of the persistent qube:

         journalctl -t qubes.StartApp+split-browser-dom0 \
                    -t qubes.StartApp+split-browser-safest-dom0